 C: Hot Topics in Signal Transduction

 G: Bench-to-Bedside: Signaling Facets

 As in previous years, sponsoring companies will have the opportunity to present their innovative products for signal transduction research as a 15 min plenary lecture in a Workshop session.
 These presentations will conclude the Workshop sessions to allow for further discussions with the companies’ representatives at their booths during the following breaks.

-Each Workshop/Session will start with introductory keynote presentations of 30 minutes (including discussion) given by invited speakers who have contributed significantly to the development of specific areas of signal transduction research.
+Each Workshop/Session (except Workshop G) will start with introductory keynote presentations of 30 minutes (including discussion) given by invited speakers who have contributed significantly to the development of specific areas of signal transduction research.
 Keynote speakers are nominated by STS members and contributing consortia.

 All presentations will be given as plenary lectures in the main conference hall.
 There will be no parallel workshop sessions.
 Oral presentations will be selected from the submitted abstracts.
 A limited number of abstracts will be selected for oral presentation of 10 minutes plus 5 minutes of discussion.
 The oral presentations are thematically related to the Workshop topics.
 They will be selected by the organizing committee on the basis of scientific quality and consistency with the scientific program.